Federal Reserve Bank of Minneapolis

 The Federal Reserve Bank of Minneapolis, located in Minneapolis, Minnesota, in the United States, covers the 9th District of the Federal Reserve, which is made up of Minnesota, Montana, North and South Dakota, northwestern Wisconsin, and the Upper Peninsula of Michigan.
 Although its geographical territory is the third largest of the 12 Federal Reserve banks, it serves the smallest population base of the system.
 It has one branch, which is in Helena, Montana.

 Staff

-The bank has a staff of over 1000 people.
+The Minneapolis Federal Reserve bank is an organization with more than 1,000 employees.

-Neel Kashkari became the bank's president on January 1, 2016; succeeding Narayana Kocherlakota.
+Neel Kashkari became the bank's president in 2016, succeeding Narayana Kocherlakota.
 The Minneapolis Fed has strong ties to the economics department at the University of Minnesota.
-Nobel laureate economist Edward Prescott was affiliated with both institutions for a long time.
+Economist and Nobel laureate Edward Prescott was affiliated with both institutions for many years.
 The Bank publishes The Region, a magazine featuring articles about economic policy and interviews with famous economists.
+The 1976-1978 member of the Federal Reserve Board of Governors, David M. Lilly, was chairman of the bank from 1973-1974.

 Bank buildings

 Three buildings have served as headquarters for the district, all within a few blocks of each other.
-All three buildings are standing and in use as of 2019.
+All three buildings are standing and in use as of 2024.